 The Volkswagen CC was one of the first coupe-styled four-door sedans to enter the US market.
 It's been around for a few years now, but its age is well-hidden by its modern, handsome exterior styling.
-Despite its age the CC still offers a range of features and a quality interior that should keep it competitive with newer offerings in its class.
-For 2017 certain variants have been discontinued and the remaining trim levels have received additional standard equipment to bolster their value proposition against competitors.
+Despite this, the Volkswagen CC sedan boasts an appropriate range of standard-fit features and a premium interior that should see it staying competitive with contemporary offerings in the class.
+For 2017, certain variants of the CC have been discontinued and the remaining trim levels have all received additional inclusive equipment to bolster their value proposition against competitors.
 The core competition includes other coupe-styled saloons such as the Chevrolet Malibu, Ford Fusion, and Chrysler 200.

-Step inside the CC and the airy interior and high material quality makes for one of the more pleasant cabins in its class.
-A few hard plastic trim items on the doors and center console are about as bad as it gets and all the minor controls fall easily to hand.
+Step inside the CC and the airy recesses and high material quality make for one of the more pleasant cabins in the class.
+A few hard plastic fit and finish items on the doors and center console are about as bad as it gets and all the apparatus and buttons fall easily to hand.

-The top R-Line Executive trim level adds 18-inch wheels), panoramic sunroof, paddle shifters, leather interior with memory function for the driver and a safety systems are bolstered with forward collision and lane departure warning, autonomous emergency braking and adaptive cruise control systems.
+The top-tier R-Line Executive variant receives a power-operated panoramic sunroof, paddle shifters, and leather appointments with memory functions for the pilot.
+Protection elements are augmented with forward collision and lane departure warning, autonomous emergency braking and adaptive cruise control systems.
 It also rides atop bigger 18-inch wheels.

-Optional extras are limited to minor trim accessories and 19-inch alloy wheels on the Sport trim.
+Optional extras are limited to minor accent accessories and 19-inch aluminum wheels on the Sport.